 Will I get my travel reimbursement for airfare if my university-related meeting/conference is cancelled?

 Yes, in situations like this that result in airline, hotel and car rental imposed penalties for changes to an airline ticket for business reasons or circumstances beyond the traveler's control are reimbursable.
 If you arranged your travel through the university travel office, please contact the Travel Office by email at TravelOffice@uhcl.edu or phone at 281-283-2270 to request ticket cancellation and a credit for future use.

 If you personally paid for the airline, lodging, rental, etc., directly please visit the airline's website for details on cancellation policies, contact hotel for full refund, cancel vehicle rental, and request registration refund from conference host.
 Because of COVID-19, many airlines are waiving change fees and issuing credits and refunds.
 Please be sure to apply for all available benefits prior to submitting your expense reimbursement requests.
 Reimbursement occurs once the future business trip is completed.
 If the airlines issues a credit for a ticket and the credit goes unused, then reimbursement occurs after the credit has expired.

 Are non-refundable travel costs associated with grant-related travel that has been canceled due to COVID-19 allowable, and can they be charged to the grant?

 Please contact university Office of Sponsored Programs at 281-283-3016 for federal and state grant travel and expense policy guidance.
 These situations may have to be assessed on a case-by-case basis.

-I am attending a meeting/conference in May-June time frame and have not purchased my airfare yet.
+I am planning on attending a meeting/conference in the May-June time frame and have not purchased my airfare yet.
 Can I go ahead and book my flight?